 What is a QA tester?

-A QA (Quality Assurance) tester is responsible for analysing and reviewing new software or existing programs for any defects.
+A Quality Assurance or QA tester is responsible for analysing and reviewing new software or existing programs for any defects.
 They run various tests to ensure that these applications meet all policies and guidelines as advised by a specific organisation and governing bodies before it is then approved to be marketed to consumers.
 Essentially, they ensure that products or services are ready for the end user; they are the “proofreaders” of an organisation’s consumer merchandise and goods.

 QA tester duties and tasks can include: